jhartford/DeepIV/README.rst

 Both those examples use simulated data where ground truth is known, so they can report the causal mean squared error.
 On real data this isn't possible, so we advise that you use a holdout set to tune hyperparameters of the network (or cross validation in the case of small networks).
 You can choose hyperparameters based on the losses returned at each stage (see the paper for details on why this works).

-DeepIV should be compatable with all Keras layers, so the `Keras documentation`_https://keras.io is a good place to learn about designing network architectures.
+DeepIV should be compatable with all Keras layers, so the 'Keras documentation'_https://keras.io is a good place to learn about designing network architectures.
 Feel free to file a bug report if something doesn't work.

 Credits